 Let’s be honest: it is unlikely that an online conference experience will ever replicate face-to-face interaction.
 Granted.
 However, given the horrific environmental costs and inherently exclusionary nature of traditional conferences, the time has come to radically rethink this cornerstone practice of our profession.
 This NCN conference experiment is an attempt to do just that.

 Given the urgent need to globally reduce GHG emissions, an early draft of this document was released In June of 2016 less than a month after the pilot UCSB event so that additional NCN conferences could be staged on this model.
 It was written by UCSB professor Ken Hiltner, © 2016-2018.
 It includes revisions of early material that I created for the above-mentioned conferences, such as their CFPs, as well as their opening and closing remarks (including the Q&A session for the opening talk of the May 2016 event and the Q&A for the Oct/Nov opening talk).
-Some of the material previously included in this White Paper has been removed, as it will soon appear in a book.
+Some of the material previously included in this White Paper has been removed, as it will soon appear in my upcoming book Writing a New Environmental Era: Moving Forward to Nature (forthcoming from Routledge).

 Please feel free to modify the NCN conference approach explored here.
 As the goal is to create a viable alternative to the traditional conference, improvements to the approach are most welcome.
 Do experiment.
 And let me know what worked (and what didn’t) so that future NCN conferences can be improved upon.
-If you are interested in receiving updates on the development of this project, register here.
 Questions and feedback are most welcome.
 Please feel free to contact me.

 The goal is to encourage as many individuals as possible – either as coordinators or speakers – to take part in NCN conferences.
 Consequently, a university in the developing world with a limited budget and largely outmoded desktop computers or an individual with a tablet costing under fifty U.S. dollars are as well positioned to take part in such conferences as anyone else.
 Moreover, since the technology used is relatively commonplace (the Q&A sessions, for example, are similar to online forums), this type of online conference experience proved to be largely intuitive to participants at the UCSB pilot events.